softaim/N-Reader/Readme.txt

 ENJOY
 *****************************************************

-If Fount any Bug then please contact to Admin => www/gkaim.com/contact-us/
+Note=> If Found any Bug then please contact to Admin => www.gkaim.com/contact-us/